Digging deeper...HERShovel™ for Women

 This means a tool that is “ergonomic” for men is not necessarily ergonomic (comfortable, safe, efficient and easy to use) for women.

 Hergonomic is a term trademarked by Green Heron Tools.
 Why?

 - We are the only company in the world working to scientifically design agricultural and gardening-related tools and equipment that are specifically (& ergonomically) for women.

 - Ergo, ours are the only truly hergonomic® tools!

 - Liz’s childhood friend Val Eisley Morick – wordsmith extraordinaire -- was the only one clever enough to come up with the term.

 Could hergonomic® tools work well for men, too?

 Hergonomic® tools may work well for some men, particularly older men or those of smaller stature.
 This is similar to the suitability for women of some tools that were designed for the “general population” (which usually means for men, or for some “average” person whose height, strength etc. are more similar to a man’s than a woman’s) but that ended up working for women anyway.
-An example is Asian-made cutting tools, which are built for a population generally smaller than Caucasians and therefore end up fitting many women’s (generally smaller) hands.
+An example is Asian-made cutting tools, which often have smaller grips that end up fitting many women’s (generally smaller) hands.